sunsided/FCND-Estimation-CPP/README.md

-# Sensor Fusion and Pose Estimation
+# Quadrotor Sensor Fusion and Pose Estimation

 In this continuation from the [controls project](https://github.com/sunsided/FCND-Controls-CPP), the sensor fusion and pose estimation code for a your simulated quad drone